cmontecoding/cmontecoding/README.md

 ### AI STACK (if youre not using ai youre cooked bruv)

-- Claude Code with Opus 4.5 for most things (backend, smart contracts, etc)
+- Claude Code with Opus 4.5 & Google Antigravity with Gemini 3.0 Pro for all dev (front-end, smart contracts, etc)
-- Gemini and Cursor on auto for front end design (cursor can take image context)
-- ChatGPT for image generation, or midjourney sometimes
+- ChatGPT or Midjourney for image generation
 - NotebookLM for research